Mohitkr95/Mohitkr95/README.md

-# 👋 Hello, World!
-It's Mohit Kumar here!

-Welcome to my vibrant corner of the GitHub universe!
-I am **Mohit Kumar**, a dedicated knowledge enthusiast, a tech aficionado, and a seasoned Machine Learning Engineer with 3 years of experience, fueled by an unquenchable thirst for innovation.
-My journey revolves around the convergence of cutting-edge technologies and their real-world applications that have the potential to ignite change. 🚀

-## 🌌 My Cosmic Quest

-Venturing through the realms of technology, my orbit spans across:

-### 🛠️ Tech Arsenal
+# Hey there 👋🏻

+This is Mohit Kumar - I am a seasoned AI Architect and ML Engineer with a notable record of successfully managing enterprise-grade applications at scale.
+With over 4.5 years of experience in Machine Learning, I am an avid learner dedicated to staying abreast of cutting-edge technologies and research.
+I am deeply motivated to apply my skills to real-life projects that can positively impact people. 🚀

+## Technical Skills

-- **Technologies**: Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, Data Science, Statistics, and Algorithms.
+- **AI and Data Science**: Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, Statistics and Algorithms.
-- **Languages and Frameworks**: Python, Golang, C/C++, Groovy, Flask, FastAPI, Gin, Celery, and Tensorflow Serving and PyTorch Serving.
+- **Languages and Frameworks**: Python, Golang, C/C++, Flask, FastAPI, Gin, Celery, vLLM, MLFlow, Tensorflow Serving and PyTorch Serving.
-- **Databases and Cloud**: PostgreSQL, Elasticsearch + Kibana, Redis, Memcached, MongoDB, and AWS Services.
+- **Databases and Cloud**: Postgres, Elasticsearch + Kibana, Weaviate, Qdrant, Redis, MongoDB, AWS, GCP, Azure and OCI.
-- **DevOps and MLOps**: Docker, Kubernetes, Jenkins, Terraform, J-Meter, RabbitMQ, Kafka, Linux tools, Git, and Shell Scripting.
+- **DevOps**: Docker, Kubernetes, Jenkins, Terraform, Groovy, J-Meter, Linux tools, Git and Shell Script.

-### 🎯 Aiming Beyond
-From solo symphonies to collaborative symposiums, I've composed a repertoire of skills.
-Each endeavor an exploration, every challenge an opportunity, and every line of code a step towards innovation.

-I've learned that the true essence of progress is forged through diligent effort, and every sunrise heralds a day closer to my aspirations.

-## 📚 Embark on the Odyssey

-Dive into my portfolio, an anthology of endeavors that shape my technological expedition.
-Don't hesitate to embark on this journey with me and feel free to reach out with any queries or collaborations!

-## 🚀 Engage Warp Drive!

-Let's forge a connection in the digital cosmos.
-Feel free to explore, collaborate, and engage.
-Together, we can turn bits and bytes into revolutionary strides.

 ---

+From small solo projects to production-level creative collaborations, all are within my most pertinent skills.
+I have always sought the chance to explore new avenues and learn something new that I can apply to my work.
+I firmly believe that hard work eventually pays off, and I am confident that each day brings me closer to reaching my goals.

+Kindly explore my portfolio, and feel free to get in touch with any questions.

+📧 for project collaboration: krmohit101 [at] gmail [dot] com or connect with me on [LinkedIn](https://www.linkedin.com/in/mohitkumar1999/) ❤️

+---

-## 💡 Profile Visits
+## Profile Statistics

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=Mohitkr95" alt="Visitor Count" />